FRC830/cpp-practice/55_polymorphism/problem.md

 ```
+### Problem

-Create a base class called `HealItem` and make it have a protected int variable called `healPower` and make a public method to set the variable.
+- Create a base class called `HealItem` and make it have a protected int variable called `healPower` and make a public method to set the variable.
-Create two different derived classes that will both heal different amounts of health.
+- Create two different derived classes that will both heal different amounts of health.
 Make methods for both to print out their name and the amount of health they heal.
-Make two instances of the object in `main()` and print out their descriptions.
+- Make two instances of the object in `main()` and print out their descriptions.
+- **Note:**the code can all be created in on `main.cpp` file, but the `.cpp` and `.h` file format is also optional.

 As for all lessons, if you're having trouble:
--(1) Ask a programming buddy
+- (1) Ask a programming buddy
--(2) Run the solution program
+- (2) Run the solution program
--(3) Watch Bucky's video on the topic
+- (3) Watch Bucky's video on the topic
--(4) Ask a student leader
+- (4) Ask a student leader
--(5) Look at the solution program
+- (5) Look at the solution program